StarRocks/starrocks/docs/table_design/table_types/Table_types.md

 In the Duplicate Key table, the sort key specified by `DUPLICATE KEY` is used to sort data and is not assigned a UNIQUE constraint.
 In the Aggregate table, the sort key specified by `AGGRAGATE KEY` is used to sort data and is assigned a UNIQUE constraint.
 In the Unique Key table, the sort key specified by `UNIQUE KEY` is used to sort data and is assigned a UNIQUE constraint.
-In the Primary Key table, the primary key and sort key are decoupled.
-The primary key specified by `PRIMARY KEY` is assigned UNIQUE and NOT NULL constraints.
-The sort key specified by `ORDER BY` is used for sorting data.
+In the Primary Key table, the primary key and sort key are coupled, which are specified by `PRIMARY KEY` and are assigned UNIQUE and NOT NULL constraints.

 > **NOTE**
 >